marhoy/nrk-download/README.md

 # nrkdownload

 This is yet another tool to download program and series from NRK.
 It is inspired by the already existing tools.
-The code is written in order to be as readable as possible.
+The code is written in Python, and order to be as readable as possible.

 ## What is different?
 When programs and series are downloaded, a directory hierarchy is created for each series and season.